 I don't promise to keep to exactly this format.
 However, I won't deviate much from it.
+No calculators permitted.

 Things to know: The exam will cover the material from the first five homeworks.
 Following are some specific things you should know.